 The MAC Career Services team does their best to accommodate career appointments for all students and will make themselves available to all students seeking career guidance.
 We expect all students to honor their appointment with Career Services, arriving on time and prepared to actively participate in their appointment.
 If you need to cancel your appointment, please do so by email or phone call, promptly.
 No show appointments, without a proper cancelation, will be tracked and noted.
-A series of no-show appointments can result in an honor code violation and suspension of career advising resources.
+A series of no-show appointments can result in a Student Code of Conduct violation and suspension of career advising resources.